MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 ## Known limitations

 - Currently, SSO in Teams supports only OAuth 2.0 token.
 It doesn't support SAML token.
 - Multiple domains per app aren't supported.
-For more information, see [custom app built for your org](tab-sso-register-aad.md#before-you-configure-your-app).
+For more information, see [custom apps built for your org](tab-sso-register-aad.md#before-you-configure-your-app).

 ## Next step